co-cddo/data-sharing-risk-framework/data-sharing-risk-framework-intro.md

 **Be part of developing a new toolkit for fast, confident data-sharing**

 National Security Digital Centre is working to support data interoperability across the UK NS community and beyond.
-We are inviting practitioners to use and further test the decision-making framework set out below, in order to determine Best Current Practice, and to shape forthcoming guidance.
+We are inviting practitioners to use and further test the decision-making framework outlined below, in order to determine Best Current Practice, and to shape forthcoming guidance.

 **Decision-making and interoperability**